sapegin/washingcode-book/manuscript/100_Code_style.md

 ## The rest doesn’t matter

 There are so many ways to write code.
-For example, we could use function arguments like this:
+For example, we could use function parameters like this:

 ```js
 function ingredientToString(options) {